Datawheel/canon/packages/cms/README.md

 Ingests are performed on a *dimension* level, not a profile one.
 For example, for a bilateral profile like product/country, there are single ids for each dimension (product and country).
 You can view a list of these by running `npx canon-cms-ingest list`.
 Then use the id found there to feed into the `-d` argument.

+For the sake of permalinks, the ingest preserves slugs by default, even if the underlying data has changed its name.
+Use the `-s` switch to override this and generate slugs from scratch.

+Additionally, the ingest script will not ingest any members who have a null value for the dimension's measure.
+Use the `-a` switch to override this and include all possible members, including null measures.

 Example usage:
 ```
 npx canon-cms-ingest run -d 1